Navigator

 Following his retirement from the City of Toronto after 31 years of public service, Mr. Bedford remains passionate about the city and is totally dedicated to city life.
 He is a frequent public speaker at numerous forums on planning issues affecting Toronto and is active in shaping the new urban policy agenda at all levels of government.

-Now Accepting Applications for the 2021-2022 Curtner Urban Leadership Program
+Curtner Urban Leadership Program Sponsor

 This annual curriculum-based program is designed to immerse midcareer professionals from different disciplines in Toronto city building to create positive change.
 Over eight months, participants have an opportunity to provide leadership and expertise on a critical Toronto issue.